-Reason for Proposal
+3. Reason for Proposal

-As a result of the December 2011 rainfall event, it has become evident that Council does not have a mechanism which permits it to remit rates to ratepayers unable to inhabit their dwellings or buildings as a result of natural disaster.
-In order to apply a principle of fairness by not charging for services for which little benefit may be received while the dwelling or buildings are not able to be used or occupied as a result of natural disaster, the Council is proposing to adopt a rates remission policy.
+3.1 As a result of the December 2011 rainfall event, it has become evident that Council does not have a mechanism which permits it to remit rates to ratepayers unable to inhabit their dwellings or buildings as a result of natural disaster.
+In order to apply a principle of fairness by not charging for services that are not required while the dwellings or buildings are not able to be used or occupied as a result of natural disaster, the Council is proposing to adopt a rates remission policy.

-Period for Submissions
+4. Period for Submissions

-Consultation on this Statement of Proposal opens Saturday 12 May 2012 and closes 4pm Monday 11 June 2012.

-Submissions in response to this Statement of Proposal can be made in writing, online at www.tasman.govt.nz, or at any Tasman District Council Library or Council offices.
-Submitters who ask to speak to Council about the proposal will be invited to a public hearing planned for 27 June 2012.
+- 4.1 Consultation on this Statement of Proposal opens (to be determined) closes (to be determined). - 4.2 Submissions in response to this Statement of Proposal can be made in writing, online at www.tasman.govt.nz, or at any Tasman District Council Library or Council offices. - 4.3 Submitters who ask to speak to Council about the proposal will be invited to a public hearing planned for (to be determined).